 Of course, my initial concern with this dish was that it would be impossible to make chicken enchiladas in less than 30 minutes.
 Typically, enchiladas are assembled and then baked for 25-30 minutes.
 So, prep + cook time combined can easily add up to 45-60 minutes.
 Yet, it occurred to us that maybe if we used the broiler, the enchiladas might achieve the same crispy and bubbly effect in a shorter amount of time.
 And they really did!

 Steps for Success:

 Here's how to make chicken enchiladas in 28 minutes (or less):

-Total time: 9-12 minutes
+Total time: 10-12 minutes

-2. Assemble the Enchiladas
+>STEP 2: Assemble the Chicken Enchiladas

 Total time: 5-8 minutes